BoboTiG/python-mss/docs/source/capture-api-design.md

 orientation changes for the same monitor.
 Recovery stays within the selected provider and preserves required capabilities.

-A minimized, hidden, or temporarily unavailable window is not lost.
-Window destruction and monitor unplug are terminal source loss.
+A minimized, hidden, or temporarily unavailable window remains `OPEN`.
+Window destruction and monitor unplug are terminal source removal.
 Recreated windows, reconnected monitors, matching titles, matching geometry, and reused list indices do not silently retarget a capture. `Desktop` persists across monitor-topology changes.

+On Windows, minimizing an exclusive-fullscreen application or locking the user session may stop usable frames or make GDI, D3D, DXGI, or frame-pool resources temporarily unusable without destroying the captured window.
+These are temporary provider conditions: `grab()` follows its timeout behavior while MSS attempts recovery within the selected provider.
+Capture can resume after restore or unlock if MSS can prove that the same source identity remains.
+The secure lock desktop is not a replacement capture source.
+If the application destroys and recreates its native window during that transition, the original source instead becomes `REMOVED`.

+`REMOVED` deliberately avoids the Direct3D "lost device" terminology.
+Device loss and desktop-duplication invalidation are recoverable provider conditions when the source still exists; they are not terminal source removal.

 ## Exceptions